sahibammar/FirebaseAnalyticsTest/README.md

 # FirebaseAnalyticsTest
 The purpose of this project is to test Firebase analytics plugin for Ionic native.
 Here we are using Capacitor instead of Cordova.
-The project is tested for Android on a physical Android device.
+The project is tested for Android on an emulator and an Android device.

 ### Requirements
 1. You should have access to a firebase project
-2. You should already added an android app to the project and downloaded google-services-json file
+2. You should have already added an android app to the firebase project and downloaded google-services-json file
-3. The package ID you used in the Firebase android app should match with what you will enter when initiating Capacitor, We use here com.firebaseanalytics.test
+3. The package ID you used in the firebase android app should match with what you will enter when initiating Capacitor, We use here com.firebaseanalytics.test

 ### Building node_modules:
 ```